-Although no longer brand new, the Samsung Galaxy Buds 2 has a lot of the same functionality and app as the latest pro version with more average ANC performance, but a kinder price.
+Although no longer brand new, the Samsung Galaxy Buds 2 has a lot of the same functionality and app as the latest pro version with more average ANC performance, but a kinder price ($99.99 at Amazon).
 If you’re an Android user pinching pennies, it’s worth a look.
 You can’t access the Samsung exclusive codecs or 24-bit audio without a Samsung phone anyway.

-Apple owners should take a gander at the AirPods Pro (2nd generation).
+Apple owners should take a gander at the AirPods Pro (2nd generation) for $229 at Amazon.
 Equipped with the latest H2 chip and an IPX4 rating for the buds and case, this model outwardly looks nearly identical to the prior version.
 It offers hands-free operation with Siri.
 You also have pressure-sensitive stems for swipes and squeeze commands.
 Like the AirPod Pro (1st gen), the AirPods Pro (2nd generation) has both Spatial Audio and Spatialize Stereo features.
 ANC has made some leaps and bounds too.
 The sound is nice, and not too dissimilar from the original AirPods Pro.
-Plus, it’s $50 USD cheaper than the QuietComfort Earbuds II.
+Plus, it’s cheaper than the QuietComfort Earbuds II.

 Options where Apple and Android users can enjoy the same features